Shelbournator/thoughts/_posts/2025-12-28-operating-systems-at-scale.md

 Britain was the first state to hit modern scale.
 It did so 50–70 years before anyone else.

 ![Relative Per Capita Industrialization 1750-1900](/assets/img/graphs/bairoch-industrialization.png){: style="display:block; margin-left:auto; margin-right:auto; width:50%" }
 _Figure 1: The Scale Gap.
-By 1860, Britain’s per capita industrialisation (Black Line) was 3x that of the United States or Germany.
+By 1860, Britain’s per capita industrialisation (Teal Line) was 3x that of the United States or Germany.
 It was operating at a scale that had no historical precedent.
 Data: Bairoch (1982)._

 It was the Amazon.com of industrialisation: scaling explosively while still running on inherited, pre-industrial systems.
 That mismatch manifested as **administrative technical debt**: a state built for scale, governed by machinery that had never been designed for it.